yjg30737/pyqt-math-game/README.md

 ![image](https://user-images.githubusercontent.com/55078043/164683116-75f2dada-233f-42a8-ad62-dbc234f9b7f4.png)

-This app generates a lot of different math problems with its AI(by pymeg, check "Included Packages" below).
+This app generates a lot of different math problems with its AI.

 Math problem is pretty basic(plus and minus only).